parsiya/parsiya.net/content/post/2018-05-05-learning-go-fuzz-2/index.markdown

 Running this in the Windows 10 64-bit VM, does not return an error.
 While running the same program in Go playground returns this error `prog.go:8:11: constant 2684354560 overflows int32`.

 This means the playground is using 32 bit `int`s and locally we are using 64 bit ones.
 Local is obvious because we are in a 64 bit OS.
-To get the OS of playground we can use this other small program:
+To get the OS of the Go playground we can use this other small program:

 {{< codecaption title="goos-goarch.go" lang="go" >}}
 // Get OS and architecture.